TusharTirthaSarmah/MNIEST-Classifier/README.md

-# MNIEST-Classifier
+# MNIST-Classifier
-In this project I have classified Hand written Digit.
+In this project I have classified Hand written Digit using KNN Classifier , found the accuracy of the model and displayed some images.